RABBITS NEED FRIENDS

 Become a Friend of Cottontails and help support our rabbit welfare and education work.
 Simply click on the button to make your donation – any amount is greatly appreciated.
 We’re a registered charitable organisation with an all-volunteer staff so every penny donated is used to benefit rabbits.

-In the past year Cottontails has donated to a number of rabbit rescues, including The Rabbit Residence Rescue, Camp Nibble, The Littlest Rescue, US House Rabbit Society and Pledge a Pound for Rabbits.
+In the past year Cottontails has donated to a number of rabbit rescues, including Nibbles Rodent & Rabbit Rescue, The Rabbit Residence Rescue, Camp Nibble, Bobtails Rabbit and Guinea Pig Rescue, Bunny Burrows, Forget-me-not Animal Rescue, Vegas Dumpsite Bunnies, Save SomeBunny and US House Rabbit Society HQ and branches.

 HOW TO HELP